DanalEstes/MonitorHomeISP/README.md

 ## Software
 * Raspbian image (current from raspberrypi.org)  Get the "with desktop", the middle one.
 * Other software detailed in installation checklist.
+All installed with apt or pip

 ## Installation
-Follow the steps in ...
+Follow the steps in [install.txt](https://github.com/DanalEstes/MonitorHomeISP/blob/master/install.txt)